b-mer/embedded-system-manager/README.md

 Embedded System Manager
 -----------------------

 This is a script for Debian/Raspbian embedded systems that automatically runs code from a git repository on startup, included with tools to make the process much easier to manage.
+It requires a network connection to run and the systemd service wont start until a network connection is activated.

 DEPENDENCIES
 ------------